MTech-IT-MNS-2025/Group-1/Assignment2/README.md

 liboqs provides:

-- a collection of open source implementations of quantum-safe key encapsulation mechanisms (KEMs) and digital signature algorithms; the full list can be found [here](#supported-algorithms)
+- a collection of open source implementations of quantum-safe key encapsulation mechanisms (KEMs) and digital signature algorithms
 - a common API for these algorithms
 - a test harness and benchmarking routines